-- 1. Set up the equipment and connect the Calibration Software to the reciter. - 2.
-Select the Frequency Setup tab, and double-click Set Receiver VCO.
+- 1. Remove the reciter from the subrack.
+(For instructions, see the Installation and Operation Manual.) - 2.
+Connect the Calibration Kit to the reciter (see "Connecting to a Reciter Outside the Subrack" on page 5). - Select the Frequency Setup tab, and double-click Set Receiver VCO.
 The Set Receiver VCO Wizard appears.
-The display varies, depending on the reciter band. - 3.
-Enter the Center Frequency (which must be a multiple of 500 kHz) of the lock band that you want to use, and click Next. - 4.
-Insert the Murata tuning tool into the correct receiver VCO tuning hole for the reciter type (see below) and then click Next. - 5.
+The display varies, depending on the reciter band. - 4.
+Enter the Center Frequency (which must be a multiple of 500 kHz) of the lock band that you want to use, and click Next. - 5.
+Insert the Murata tuning tool into the correct receiver VCO tuning hole for the reciter type (see below) and then click Next. - 6.
 Adjust the receiver VCO trimmer until the actual band matches the desired band.
-The bands turn green.
+The bands turn green. - 7.
 Click Finish.
 This stores the lock band in the reciter.

-The icon 🧖 on the Frequency Setup tab indicates that this task is complete.
+The icon on the Frequency Setup tab indicates that this task is complete.
 Proceed to tune the front end.